I’ve been making art most of my life, but after retiring from a career in nursing I decided to pursue my passion for painting and writing full time.

 Tim Pfeiffer is a young meteorologist from Chicago who feels like a fish out of water while on a Rhine River cruise populated almost exclusively by the over-70 set.
 He is beginning to feel pretty comfortable though, sort of like traveling with his grandparents, when things become really strange.
 He keeps having this sense of déjà vu, as if he’d experienced these particular destinations only yesterday.
 Maybe he really did.

-All 4 books in the Bella Sarver Mystery series are available on Amazon.com in paperback and Kindle versions.
+All 6 books are available on Amazon.com in paperback and Kindle versions.